 At Australian Diamond Portfolio, we are busy working on a special report on the outlook for rare coloured diamond investments once the Argyle Mine closes, which we will provide to our regular readers of “In the Loupe” in the next few weeks.

 In the lead up to that, we wanted to share a recent article dealing with the pending closure of the Argyle mine.
-Titled “The Last of the Argyle Pink Diamonds”, it deals with the history of the Argyle Mine and how the Argyle brand was built.
+Titled “The Last of the Pink Diamonds from the Argyle Mine”, it deals with the history of the Argyle Mine and how the Argyle brand was built.
 Most importantly, it helps explain why there will be a strong secondary market for rare coloured diamonds, even after the Argyle Mine closes in 2020.

 Key to that is the continued development of the investment market for this asset class, with investors the world over looking to capitalize on the long-term investment opportunities rare coloured diamonds offer.
 Industry participants are also still very optimistic on the future, with some openly admitting to bolstering their holdings of rare coloured diamonds today.